 Innovative policies that address some of our most pressing environmental threats are critical to creating a more sustainable future.
 Today, climate change is a real threat to our land, water, air, animals, plants and future generations.
 Congress can’t afford to sit back and continue to do nothing.
 We must take action now to protect our public lands and waters, support and enhance the Clean Water Act and the Clean Air Act, give the Environmental Protection Agency the tools and funding it needs to do its job, and prevent harmful legislation that denies the reality of climate change and its impacts around the world.

-As a member of the House Sustainable Energy and Environment Coalition (SEEC)
+As Vice Chair of the House Sustainable Energy and Environment Coalition (SEEC)

 , I have been a stalwart defender of the environment, supporting legislation that promotes clean energy development, reduces harmful carbon and methane emissions, and protects our public lands and wildlife.
 In addition, as a life-long member of the Sierra Club, I have been proud to stand up for our environment, a fact that is reflected by my 97% score on the League of Conservation Voters’ 2015 National Environmental Scorecard